-"Client" means this document. lient" means, an individual whose Information is to be used and/or disclosed under s document.
-"HIPAA" means the Health I regulations. nsurance Portability and Accountabil ity Act and its implementing ed health information - as that expresents who are also patients of Site (def "Site" means , which operates {unit or pro gram}.
-"Student" means Hartford. , a Psychology Pr racticum Student at The University of "Supervisor" means , a Licensed Psychologist at Site.
-"Unit" means that Site operate s.
-I(full name of Client, parent, or guardian) authorize the use or disclosure of Information of Client in an audio or video recorded during therapy sessions and to have that Information used for the purposes of fulfilling Student's educational and training requirements. check here if a therapy so of Hartford. session will be observed in person by a faculty member from the University I have been informed that any Information that identifies the Client's full name - or that of parent or guardian - will not be included on any material submitted to the Doctoral Program in Clinical Psychology at the University of Hartford.
-I understand that Information will be shared with All copies of recordings that include Information will be returned to Student.
-I understand that all information that Student obtains or uses is confidential - to the extent permitted by law - and that Student must maintain anonymous Client's identity, to the extent practicable.
-This written consent expires 12 months from the date of its signing unless I revoke that consent in writing.
-I understand that if I revoke this consent, Student or a third party may have already used Information.
-Signature of Client/Parent/Le egally Authorized Representative Signature of Therapist Signature of Witness Date
+"Client" means, an indithis document. vidual whose Information is to be used and/or disclosed under "HIPAA" means the Health Insurance Poregulations. rtability and Accountability Act and its implementing "Information" means protected health in through interactions with clients who are formation - as that expression is defined in HIPAA - obtained also patients of Site (defined below).
+"Site" means {unit or program}. , which operates , a Psychology Practicum Student at The University of "Supervisor" means , a Licensed Psychologist at Site.
+"Unit" means of Information of Client in an audio or vi Information used for the purposes of fulf ne of Client, parent, or guardian) authorize the use or disclosure deo recorded during therapy sessions and to have that illing Student's educational and training requirements. be observed in person by a faculty member from the University of Hartford. on that identifies the Client's full name - or that of parent or naterial submitted to the Doctoral Program in Clinical Psycholog I understand that Information will be sha {description of each individual who will red withhave access to Information}. ormation will be returned to Student.
+I understand that all is confidential - to the extent permitted by law - and that Studenty, to the extent practicable. from the date of its signing unless I revoke that consent in a consent, Student or a third party may have already used Signature of Client/Parent/Legally Author orized Representative Signature of Therapist Signature of Witness Date